prabowst/udacity-dsnd-blog-post/README.md

 ### Files<a name="files"></a>

 - The airbnb_nyc.csv contains the NYC's Airbnb dataset.
-- The figures folder contains airbnb_locs.png, heatmap_features.png, and nyc_map.png which are relevant to this project
+- The figures folder contains relevant .png files for this project.
 - The airbnb_nyc.ipynb contains the analysis for this dataset.

 ### Results - Blog Post<a name="results"></a>